-As a result of other acquisitions, the Company assumed lease agreements with related parties for facilities across the United States which extend through 2029.
-As of March 31, 2023, the Company recorded \$4.7 million of right of use asset and lease liability.
-During the three months ended March 31, 2023 and 2022, the Company paid lease expense of \$0.2 million and \$0.1 million, respectively, to the related party.
+As a result of acquisitions, the Company assumed lease agreements with related parties for facilities across the United States which extend through 2029.
+As of March 31, 2024, the Company recorded \$3.6 million of right of use asset and lease liability related to these agreements.
+During the three months ended March 31, 2024, the Company incurred lease expense of \$0.2 million to the related party.
+During the three months ended March 31, 2023, the Company incurred lease expense of \$0.2 million to the related party.
 The Company's annual commitment related to these lease agreements is \$0.8 million.

 The Company sells products to Lightforce Orthodontics which is affiliated with a member of the Company's Board of Directors.
 Management believes the sales were conducted on terms equivalent to those prevailing in an arm's-length transaction.
-During the three months ended March 31, 2023, the Company recognized \$0.4 million of revenue from Lightforce Orthodontics.
-As of March 31, 2023, the Company has an account receivable balance of \$0.4 million with Lightforce Orthodontics.
+During the three months ended March 31, 2024, the Company recognized \$0.2 million of revenue from Lightforce Orthodontics.
+During the three months ended March 31, 2023, the Company recognized \$0.4 million of revenue.
+As of March 31, 2024, the Company has an account receivable balance of \$0.2 million with Lightforce Orthodontics.